viralemergence/pnpc/README.md

 ## For Users

+We do not provide a `__main.R` file for you to run all of the analysis at once, but rather, each piece (denoted by the subfolders of the `/src` folder) are self-contained so you are able to reproduce each figure individually without having to run the (potentially) longer subsets of code that other figures might require.
+To reproduce a single figure please use the code in the associated `/src` sub-folder.

 The code herein uses IUCN data, which takes the form of a large shapefile.
 Due to its size it can't be stored on GitHub, so it's currently stored on Google Drive.
 There's a file `src/iucn-download.R` that you should run to download that data.

 All other data are provided, and the sources are noted in the subfolder `README.md` files.